oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 authorization server MUST require the use of TLS as described in
 {{tls-version}} when sending requests to the token endpoint.

-The client MUST use the HTTP "POST" method when making access token requests.
+The client MUST use the HTTP `POST` method when making access token requests.

 Parameters sent without a value MUST be treated as if they were omitted from the request.
 The authorization server MUST ignore unrecognized request parameters.
-Request and response parameters MUST NOT be included more than once.
+Request and response parameters defined by this specification MUST NOT be included more than once.

 ### Client Authentication {#token-endpoint-client-authentication}